 - Hire extra servers.
 It will add to your costs, but adding in extra servers to handle drink orders—particularly during cocktail hour—will avoid a crowd congregating around the bar.

 - Use single-use utensils.
-To keep things as COVID-friendly as possible, use throw-away, individually packaged cutlery paper or plastic plates during the cocktail hour and dinner.
+Use throw-away, individually packaged cutlery paper or plastic plates during the cocktail hour and dinner.
 Also, make sure you have hand sanitizer on every table.